seedstack/website/content/docs/seed/manual/security/data.md

         weight: 50
 ---

 The goal of the security on data is to protect the data exposed by an application.
-It will take data representations and obfuscate them when the user is not allowed to see them according to its roles and permissions.
+It will take data-holding classes and obfuscate them according to the current subject authorizations.
+For instance, an account number `79927391338710` could be transformed into `799273****8710`.

-> For instance, an account number `79927391338710` could be transformed into `799273****8710`.
+# Usage

 The security on data can be applied by using the `DataSecurityService` as follows: